EliskaSpilarova/Project_2_Engeto-Data-Academy-with-Python/README.md

-My second project for the Engeto Data Academ with Python course www.engeto.cz
+My second project for the Engeto Data Academy with Python course www.engeto.cz